Postal Service pledges move to all-electric delivery fleet

 “As I have said in the past, if we can achieve those objectives in a more environmentally responsible way, we will do so,” he said in a statement Tuesday.

+DeJoy, a Republican donor and political ally of former President Donald Trump, thanked Podesta and other White House officials for putting aside political differences to “focus on moving the ball forward.”

+The new fleet plan is “operationally suitable, financially viable and climate friendly,” DeJoy said at a news conference outside Postal Service headquarters.

-A plan announced by DeJoy in February would have made just 10% of the agency’s next-generation fleet electric.
-The Environmental Protection Agency criticized the Postal Service, an independent agency, for underestimating greenhouse gas emissions and failing to consider more environmentally sound alternatives.
+A smiling Podesta shook hands with DeJoy and called him “unforgettable” — a sharp contrast to White House criticism early this year when DeJoy announced a plan that would have made just 10% of the agency’s next-generation fleet electric.
+The White House and Environmental Protection Agency slammed the Postal Service, an independent agency, for underestimating greenhouse gas emissions and failing to consider more environmentally sound alternatives.

 Environmental groups and more than a dozen states, including California, New York and Illinois, sued to halt the initial plan and asked judges to order a more thorough environmental review before the Postal Service moves forward with the fleet-modernization program.
 The Postal Service later adjusted its plan to ensure that half of its initial purchase of 50,000 next-generation vehicles would be electric.